Arsen Petrosyan

-Arsen Petrosyan (Արսեն Պետրոսյան, born on 27 September 1991 in Yerevan, Armenia) is a retired Armenian football player who last played as a goalkeeper for the Armenia national football team and for Armenian Premier League club FC Alashkert.
+Arsen Petrosyan (Արսեն Պետրոսյան, born on 27 September 1991) is an Armenian former professional footballer who played as a goalkeeper.
+He made one appearance for the Armenia national team.

 Club career

+Petrosyan was born in Yerevan, Armenia.
 Early in his career, he played in the Armenian First League with a team of young men 17 years of age.
 In 2009, Petrosyan went to Gandzasar Kapan.
 Apart from him at the club was his older brother, Alexander Petrosyan, and head coach who was their father, Samvel Petrosyan.
 That season Arsen was able to play only one game.
 After the departure of his father from the coaching staff, he left the club after the end of the season.

 Pyunik

 The next club in Petrosyan's career became the reigning Armenian Premier League champion Pyunik Yerevan.
 Because of the high competition in the club, Petrosyan could not play starting goalkeeper.
 His competition was Karen Israelyan.
 In late 2010, the core team made drastic changes.
 The two main goalkeepers, Artur Lesko and Edward Hovhannisyan, left the team.
 Thus, to fill the vacancy for this role, the coaching staff had to decide between Petrosyan and Israelyan.
 In addition, in early 2011, the club acquired Serbian goalkeeper Đorđe Pantić.
 However, after three games, because of a large percentage of transfers between the matches, the management promptly terminated the contract with the Serbian goalkeeper.
 For the entire 2011 season, Petrosyan and Israelyan alternately played in the league and cup competitions.
 In a list of the most reliable goalkeeper of the 2011 season, Petrosyan took 5th.
 In early January 2012, Karen Israelyan was leaving the club.
 Petrosyan took the place at the heart of the team.
 Not having competition, Petrosyan began to make periodic errors in the matches, leading to missed goals.
 The credibility of the Petrosyan fell slightly, and he was periodically substituted with second goalkeeper Albert Ohanyan.